14 April 1999

 Organic farming is nonsense, says Walston

 The idea that most farmers want to convert to organic systems is a complete nonsense, according to controversial fat-cat farmer and broadcaster Oliver Walston.

 Mr Walston was responding to claims by the Soil Association that the governments new Organic Farming Scheme is under-funded.

-“Ordinary farming makes more sense, more money and its a lot less work to do things with chemicals,” he wrote in a column in yesterdays London Evening Standard.
+“Ordinary farming makes more sense, more money and its a lot less work to do things with chemicals,” he writes in a column in todays London Evening Standard.

 “The whole basis on which organic food is advanced is fear, and fear is a powerful marketing tool,” Mr Walston writes.